-IFERA 2019 welcomes a varied and wide range of submissions to create a vibrant conference environment among family business scholars.
+IFERA 2020 welcomes a varied and wide range of submissions to create a vibrant conference environment among family business scholars.
+The program will be organized in two main parts: the Academic Program and the Research Development Program.
+These include the following submission types:

 Full Paper (FP)

 Full Paper (FP) is a submission of a finished product - an original completed research manuscript that is ready for peer review.
-FP submissions will be assessed according to a double blind process with at least two reviewers.
-Only FPs are eligible for Best Conference Paper Awards and if your submission is under consideration for such, you will be required to declare its originality.
+FP submissions will be assessed according to a double-blind process with at least two reviewers.
+FPs are eligible for Best Conference Paper Awards.

 Length: Maximum 35 pages including references, tables and figures.